-What dimension should you work at?
+What scale is best for your project?
 To maximize the amount of space you get in MURAL, there are a few things to keep in mind.

 Based on the default sticky note size, there are 4 different levels of working in a mural: